bihealth/sodar-core/docs/source/app_projectroles_basics.rst

 - User roles in projects
 - User accounts for LDAP/AD users (required for the previous step)
 - Information of other Target Sites linking a common project

+Target sites read remote project information from the source site.
+When deploying a target site, it is possible to enable automated synchronization of projects from the source site by running a Redis server and a Celery worker process.

 Rule System